mfrashad/AutoBlockout/README.md

 Credit to [FactsFromCat/tiktok_celebrity_blocker](https://github.com/FactsFromCats/tiktok_celebrity_blocker) and [FactsFromCat/instagram_celebrity_blocker](https://github.com/FactsFromCats/instagram_celebrity_blocker) for part of the blocking code or as reference.

+UPDATE: New [FactsFromCat extension](https://github.com/FactsFromCats/FactsFromCats) has added much more feature.
+Might be more useful to install them instead.

 ## Installation Instructions
 Visit the [website](https://autoblockout.rashadlabs.com/) for video instruction